-I began painting late in life and have some, though little, regard for rules in art.
-Art represents freedom to me—as much as I can bring to my work.
-I am for the most part self-taught and don’t pay a lot of attention to the work of other artists.
-I want to preserve my own vision.
+Always an artist in various media, I began painting late in life and have little regard for rules in the creative process.
+Art represents freedom.
+I am for the most part untrained and strive to preserve my own artistic vision.

-My Work had been shown in galleries, appeared in magazines, and is in the homes of art collectors around the world.
+My Work has been shown in galleries, appeared in magazines, and is in the homes of art collectors around the world.